AdamBanham/the-scheme-simpn/readme.md

 ![flamegraph of big speed up](./tut-bpmn-01-3-prof.svg)

-`bindings` is now no longer consuming all the runtime of the simulation, so a good sign and maybe I could consider other parts of the workflow.
+`bindings` is now no longer consuming all the runtime of the simulation, which is a good sign and maybe I could consider other parts of the workflow.
 But, realistically, I think it would only introduce unwanted complexity.

 I attempted to simulate one quarter of the 1,000,000 cases overnight, where the simulation completed  489.0/567.5 [10:44:43<8:26:20, 386.81s/it] over roughly 11 hours.
-Perphas a way to improve performanc lies in the way, I am handling the interarrival rate for the simulations.
+Perphas a way to improve performance lies in the way, I am handling the interarrival rate for the simulations.
 If were to batch the arrival of new cases, the number of calls to bindings would likely be reduced as well.

 Batching the start event will make the start of the simulation faster, but the runtime benefits will plateu as the tokens lay waiting for the limited resources to be fired.
+Where `event_bindings` is computing a cartisan product.

 util.ParallelSimProblem:- `1.7+1.7+1.8+1.7+1.8 = 8.7` or `1.74` on avg